Mind the gap in trade finance if U.S. export lender closes

 A survey by the International Chamber of Commerce of 298 banks in 127 countries found 30 percent were lending less than before the financial crisis and 45 percent saw a shortfall of trade finance globally.
 Even so, 68 percent reported activity had picked up in 2013.

-“This ‘trade finance gap’, remains a major challenge,” ICC Banking Commission Market Intelligence Task Force Chairman Vincent O’Brien wrote in the survey report, adding the problem was most acute for small-to-medium enterprises.
+“This ‘trade finance gap’, remains a major challenge,” ICC Banking Commission Chairman Vincent O‘Brien wrote in the survey report, adding the problem was most acute for small-to-medium enterprises.

 ‘VALUABLE TOOL’